 Super easy Honey Sriracha Chicken Wings, the perfect Paleo game day appetizer for football season!
 They’re the perfect combination of sweet and spicy, so they’ll definitely be a crowd pleaser.
-Best of all, you can make these Paleo wings in the oven, air fryer, or on the grill!
+Best of all, you can make these wings in the oven, air fryer, or on the grill!

 This post contains some affiliate links.